The 8 Biggest Long Distance Relationship Problems (That You Will Face)

 Problem #1: It is impossible to see each other when you want

-First of all, we must admit that kisses and cuddles are the biggest lacking things in a long distance relationship.
+First of all, we must admit that kisses and cuddles are the biggest missing things in a long distance relationship.

-Skype greatly facilitates the lives of those concerned by allowing all couples all over the world to communicate through video.
+Skype dramatically facilitates the lives of those concerned by allowing all couples all over the world to communicate through video.

 Unfortunately, video chat softwares can never replace a physical and non-virtual presence.